 Re: Greene County Sheriff

-Sheriff George Dallaire reported that due to the mental health crisis the padded cells are full and need of repair.
-Sheriff Dallaire solicited two quotes for padding repair, one from an Indianapolis based company, Indy Wall Padding, in the amount of $5,950.00 and the other from Florida based company, Marathon Engineering in the amount of $7,144.00.
+Sheriff George Dallaire reported that due to the mental health crisis the padded cells are often full and currently are in need of repair.
+Sheriff Dallaire solicited two quotes for padding repair, one from an Indianapolis based company, Indy Wall Padding, in the amount of $5,950.00 and the other from Florida based company, Marathon Engineering, in the amount of $7,144.00.
 The quotes were based on photographs provided.
 Rick Graves moved, and Ed Michael seconded, to contract with Indy Wall Padding to inspect the pads and determine the extent of the needed repairs and authorize Nathan Abrams and George Dallaire to sign the contract with Indy Wall for repairs.
 Said repairs shall be paid from Cumulative Capital Development Fund.
 Motion passed 3-0.

-Sheriff George Dallaire reported that the jail inspector is trying to facilitate a fence and gates, later this year.
+Sheriff George Dallaire reported that the jail inspector is trying to facilitate a completion of fence and gates, later this year.

 Sheriff George Dallaire also commended the Courthouse security staff on their performance in screening people, seizing weapons, and implementing a Courthouse security plan.